intake/xrviz/docs/source/quickstart.rst

 4. :doc:`style`
 5. :doc:`projection`

-The user can interact with the widgets present in these tabs to select desired inputs.
+The user can interact with the widgets present in these panes to select desired inputs.
 Together, they govern the output produced upon pressing the ``Plot`` button.